OlympusDAO-Education/Documentation/glossary.md

 ### BCV

 Bond Control Variable, is the scaling factor at which bond prices change.
-A higher BCV means a lower discount for bonders and less inflation by the protocol.
-A lower BCV means a higher capacity for bonders and less profit for the protocol.
+A higher BCV means a lower discount for bonders and higher inflation by the protocol.
+A lower BCV means a higher discount for bonders and lower inflation by the protocol.